netik/chibios-orchard/BUILDING.md

 # DEFCON 25 SPQR Badge

 ## Building the code
-I am building on a Mac Pro (OSX 10.11) and Bill is using freeBSD.
+I am building on a Mac Pro (OSX 10.11) and Bill is using FreeBSD.

 Bill has a bunch of docs, datasheets, and scripts here, but you probably won't need them. https://people.freebsd.org/~wpaul/w00t/badge/